 You can download the latest release directly from his website.
 Installation simply entails extracting the folder from it's compressed .zip archive and placing in a known location on your drive.

-Connect the Binho Multi-Protocol USB Host Adapter to your PC using the provided USB cable.
+Connect the Binho Nova to your PC using the provided USB cable.
 The status LED on the host adapter will shine yellow when it is powered and waiting for the host PC to open the connection to the device.

 Configure the serial connection by clicking the "Options" button on the toolbar.